elaconf/elaconf.github.io/talk-inspiration/index.md

 ### Sharing What You Learn: Becoming A Teacher
 <p>Beginners and experienced people alike make great teachers.
 As a beginner, the struggles of a topic are fresh in your mind and communicating these struggles from the perspective of a beginner is invaluable to other people in the same situation.
 We are also able to better retain what we learn as we communicate it to others.
 What is the last thing you learned about and immediately taught someone else?
 How exactly did you present this information; through writing, in-person presentations, a video, a demo?</p>

+### Responding To A Call For Proposal
+<p>Have experience either writing amazing and accepted talk proposals or experience reviewing and selecting them?
+We'd love to hear and practice any advice you have through a hands-on, workshop setting.</p>

 ### Getting Started With An Open Source Project
 <p>Contributing to an open source project can be a very rewarding and educational experience.
 Not all open source projects are created equally though.
 Share your experience on how you got started with a particular project, what you have learned as a result, and any advice you have for others interested in becoming part of a project but don’t know where to start.</p>